Free temporary Thailand phone number to receive SMS online (+66)

 Prices and app behaviour shift over time, so treat this as a rough guide, not a promise.

 For a fast, throwaway check, start free.
-When the line gets blocked, a private Thailand line is the next step that fits most needs.
+When the number gets blocked, a private Thailand number is the next step that fits most needs.

 Save the burner SIM for when you truly live here and need a phone you keep.